splashscreen

 Cycling Path

-When complete Garda will have a dedicated cycle path measuring 140km in length that circumnavigates the entire lake featuring suspended sections and tunnels to create a truly spectacular experience.
+When the Lake Garda cycle path is complete a dedicated cycle path measuring 140km in length will circumnavigate the entire lake featuring suspended sections and tunnels to create a truly spectacular experience.

 Via Scannupia